Your child is one of a kind, so their care should be, too

 - Possible collection of specimens for medical testing

 Most appointments take 90 minutes, though in some cases they can last for as long as three hours.
 The length of time depends on what the child has been through and needs.
 Some children may only need one visit, while others are seen for follow-up medical care or ongoing psychological therapy.
-Still others are referred outside of Children’s to a network of qualified medical and mental health providers.
+Some may be referred outside of Children’s to a network of qualified medical and mental health providers.

 After the evaluation